 As the One-Stop System requires multiple partners to deliver services, effective collaboration and coordination amongst all is essential.
 In that regard, it is paramount that the One-Stop Operator develops and maintains those critical relationships on an ongoing basis, while also being astute to the identification of new partners or increased contributions from existing partners, in order to underpin the continuous improvement of the One-Stop System.

-The LWDA 15 Chief Elected Officials have determined that the One-Stop Operator/Manager will be directly supervised by the Local Grant Recipient’s Deputy City Manager of Community Affairs.
-The Operator/Manager will also work in close

-partnership with the CRWDB’s Executive Director to carry out the responsibilities listed below.
+The LWDA 15 Chief Elected Officials, in partnership with the CRWDB, have determined that the One-Stop Operator/Manager will be directly supervised by the CRWDB’s Executive Director to carry out the responsibilities listed below.

-Responsibilities
+B. Responsibilities